 Extension Architecture’s work always varies; our projects range in complexity and scale from house extensions and refurbishments to Change of Use and New builds.
 We are a leading Architectural and Planning practise that specialises in problem solving and maximising space and value for people looking to improve their property.
 Extension Architecture is able to assist clients at each project work stage, either every step of the way in sequence or as isolated elements.
 Our services include project inception, planning application consultation and submission, feasibility studies, building regulations and calculations, tender adjudication, contract administration, construction and site supervision.
-No matter how big or small the project, Extension Architecture can guide you all the way through.
+No matter how big or small the project, our architects in London can guide you all the way through.

 What Type Of House Extension London Work Do We Plan?

 At Extension Architecture, we offer a variety of house extension London work, including single and double storey extensions, loft conversions London, basement extensions, flat conversions, new builds, change of use and commercial.
 Due to our expertise and with over 11 years of experience, we are able to work with all property types to deliver an extension and transformation that you have always wanted.

 There are a number of reasons why you may want a house extension London, such as improving the efficient of your home, making the space more sociable, but also if your family is extending.
 Our team of architects in London are able to work with you to ensure that the new design for your property is exactly as you had in mind.
 Regardless of the shape or size of the project, we can turn your dream into a reality, so you can enjoy more quality time with your family in your home, or make the property work better for you and your life.